Esther Eng: Early life

 Esther Eng was born in San Francisco on September 24, 1914.
 She was the fourth child in a family of ten children.
 Eng's grandparents originally came to America from Toy Shan (Taishan) county in southern China's Guangdong province.
-Eng was a fan of Cantonese Opera and having lived in San Francisco she was able to socialize with the Cantonese singers and actors who performed there.
-San Francisco had Chinese language theaters which were successful and had hosted some of the best actors from China.
+Eng was a fan of Cantonese opera and having lived in San Francisco she was able to socialize with the Cantonese singers and actors who performed there.
+San Francisco had Chinese-language theaters that were successful and had hosted some of the best actors from China.